ReaperOAK/KCAdashboard/public/api/endpoints/classroom/docs.md

   Allows students to rate a class they attended.
 Validates eligibility and saves the rating and comment.
 Requires CORS and returns JSON responses for success or error.

 - **submit-assignment.php**
   Allows students to submit assignments for grading.
+Uses the centralized NotificationService to notify the classroom teacher when a new assignment submission is made.
+Do not insert directly into the notifications table; always use NotificationService for assignment submission notifications.

 - **sync-batch-classroom.php**
   Syncs batch and classroom data for consistency.